 The table shows three of the most relevant MPC protocols.

 |Computing parties||Configurable 2 or more||Configurable 3 or more||Configurable 3 or more|

 |Basic operations||Arithmetic||Boolean||Tailored key management operations|

 SPDZ: Open source project together with framework FRESCO.
 Partisia have implementation with proprietary extensions.

-SEPIOR: The Sepior SMC protocol is designed for Key Management as-a-Service (KMaaS) developed and patented by the Partisia spinout Sepior.com.
+SEPIOR: The Sepior MPC protocol is designed for Key Management as-a-Service (KMaaS) developed and patented by the Partisia spinout Sepior.com.